 As the frequency and severity of bad weather events increase, knowing how to clean up after a flood can get you back to business sooner.
 Big, devastating flooding events are on the rise, according to Flood Defenders, a non-profit advocacy group for flood victims.
 Cleanup costs are mounting too, with billion-dollar events increasing throughout the country.

 These incidents can devastate small businesses.
-Research shows that 40% of effected businesses never reopen after a flood.
+Research shows that 40% of affected businesses never reopen after a flood.
 Those that do manage to open their doors again don’t fare very well, with a whopping 90% failing after two years.

 Eye-popping as that is, it doesn’t take a devastating weather event to dampen a business owner’s day.
 Broken pipes, clogged toilets, or leaking equipment can lead to expensive and dangerous water damage too.